-For more information about these parameters, refer to the $HP\ OpenVMS\ I/O$ $User's\ Reference\ Manual.$
+For more information about these parameters, see the HP OpenVMS I/O User's Reference Manual.

 The Queue I/O Request service operates only on assigned I/O channels and only from access modes that are equal to or more privileged than the access mode from which the original channel assignment was made.